shroukashraf912/Bank_System/README.md

 # Bank System

-Welcome to the *Bank System* project, a comprehensive banking system developed using *C++* and *SQL Server.
-This project consists of two main interfaces: an **Admin Window* and a *Client Window*, designed to facilitate banking operations such as creating accounts, managing transactions, and handling secure operations.
+Welcome to the *Bank System* project, a comprehensive banking system developed using *C++* and *SQL Server*.
+This project consists of two main interfaces: an **Admin Window** and a *Client Window*, designed to facilitate banking operations such as creating accounts, managing transactions, and handling secure operations.

 ## Features